 Each year, a small number of incoming first-year students are assigned to temporary housing spaces in Donner House and Mudge House, or in lounge space in Morewood E-Tower.
 Reduced Rate triple rooms in Donner and Mudge are also options for incoming first-year students.

-We also utilize Morewood E-Tower lounge spaces for temporary housing.
-Each lounge is set up as a five-occupant room, with a bed, desk and dresser available for each resident.
-Closet space will need to be shared.
+Morewood E-Tower lounge spaces that are used for temporary housing are set up as many as five residents, if needed, with a bed, desk and dresser available for each resident.
+Closet space will be shared.

 How does Temporary Housing work?

-Usually within a few weeks into the Fall semester, the temporary resident will be given a permanent assignment and Housing and Dining Services will coordinate with that student to help them move their belongings to their new space.
-While every effort is made to assign temporary housing residents to permanent spaces in first-year areas, that is not usually possible.
-We anticipate that ALL temporary housing residents will be permanently assigned and moved no later than the end of the fall semester, but usually much earlier than that.
-Due to the need to permanently assign all temporary housing residents as quickly as possible, temporary residents will not be permitted to decline their new assignment.
+Usually within the first few weeks of the fall semester, a permanent assignment is identified and the residents are notified of their assignment and asked to select a move date.
+We know from past years that a small number of first-year students either decide not to move-in to their housing space, or they choose to leave after the first few weeks, and their vacancies are then used to relocated temporary housing resdients.
+Housing Services will coordinate with the student to help move his or her belongings to the new space.
+While every effort is made to assign temporary housing residents to permanent spaces in first-year areas, that is not always possible.
+Temporary residents are not permitted to decline their permanent assignment.
 However, temporary housing residents who are not happy with their permanent assignment will be given an opportunity to go on the room change wait-list for a more desirable space.

 Is there a discount?

 Residents for the 2016-2017 academic year who are assigned to temporary accommodations in Morewood E-Tower for move-in day will receive a discounted rate for the number of days that they are living in temporary accommodations.
 Once a permanent assignment is identified, the student account will then be adjusted to reflect the cost of the new room rate, prorated based on the date of the move.
 Students are responsible for the cost of their permanantly assigned room.